Skip to main content

 • have a healthy diet and cut down on alcohol

-• talk to a GP about a type of contraception that may lower your chance of getting womb cancer
+• talk to your GP about contraception that may lower your chance of getting womb cancer

-• talk to a GP about which HRT is best for you if you are thinking about taking HRT
+• talk to your GP about which HRT is best for you, if you are thinking about taking HRT

 It's important to get any symptoms of womb cancer checked by a GP.